 If you’re investing in wine for both pleasure and potential return, keep in mind that not every wine is a good investment with the potential to increase in value.
 As you look for wines to buy, try following these simple tips:

 Always buy fine and rare wines from sources that are well-known with a good reputation.
-Sites like Wine-Searcher and Vinfolio offer insight into retailers and aggregate offers on wines to find the best deals.
-While auctions are another way to buy wine, remember that they charge the buyer 20-25% on top of the bid.
+Sites like Wine Searcher offer insight into retailers and aggregate offers on wines to find the best deals.
+While auctions are another way to buy wine (including through Australian sites such as Langton's), remember that they can charge the buyer from 15-25% on top of the bid.
 Using sites like Wine Market Journal and Wine-Searcher can help you determine your maximum bid and ensure a good deal.